 Students explore theoretical approaches to determining meaning in a variety of dance and art mediums.
 Substantial advance preparation is expected.
-Writing skills will be emphasized.
+Writing skills will be emphasized. (two semester hours.)
 Prerequisite: Admission to the program.
-(2 sem. hrs.)

 FA 505 Summer Residency Media Art Seminar I